 Mr. Friedman consistently has been recognized as one of the leading employment lawyers in the field.
 He has been ranked every year since 2005 in Chambers USA, in which he has been described as a “fantastic lawyer” and “leading light” in the field who is “innovative, creative, persuasive and smart” and whose “strategic thinking is hugely impressive,” and whose “analysis, research and judgment at every decision point have been outstanding”; a class action defense “heavyweight” and “one of the next generation of superstars” who “consistently provides sound advice.”
 Since 2010, Mr. Friedman has been named by Human Resource Executive Magazine and Lawdragon as one of the “100 Most Powerful Employment Attorneys” in the United States.
-In 2015 and 2016, Legal 500 US recognized him as one of 18 top-ranked Leading Lawyers in the United States for Labor and Employment Litigation, while the publication has recognized him generally in that and other categories since 2007.
+Since 2015, Legal 500 US has recognized him as a top-ranked Leading Lawyer in the United States for Labor and Employment Litigation, while the publication has recognized him generally in that and other categories since 2007.
 Mr. Friedman is a first-chair trial lawyer who specializes in employment class action defense and other complex employment litigation and arbitration matters.

 Mr. Friedman’s practice includes all areas of labor and employment law, including defending employers in class action, mass action and single plaintiff employment cases in federal and state courts and before federal, state and local administrative agencies, and in public and private arbitration forums; advising companies, their boards of directors and their various committees in sensitive employment-related internal investigations; advising and counseling employers regarding various employment-related issues pertaining to organizational changes such as reductions in force, restructurings, reorganizations and changes of control; drafting and negotiating complex executive employment, executive compensation and separation agreements; formulating, drafting, and revising important company employment‑related policies, manuals and programs; and advising clients on various employment-related issues emanating from corporate transactions.